 - Add the paprika, stir immediately and deglaze with vinegar.
 Deglazing is when you add a liquid to cooked, browned ingredients, and then stir thorougly to dissolve all that stuck to the pan tasty goodness!

-- Whilst the goulash is cooking, cut the smoked tofu into cubes and fry in a little oil until browned.
+- Whilst the goulash is cooking, cut the smoked tofu into cubes or short strips and fry in a little oil until browned.

 - (If your tofu of choice comes well marinated and salty, there is no need for this step.)
 Turn down the heat and add some soy sauce.
 Stir to coat the tofu pieces.
 Be careful not to let the sauce catch!
 Add a splash of water if necessary.

 - When the goulash is done, serve in bowls and topped with the fried smoky tofu, along with a slice of dark bread.
 Enjoy your tasty Kartoffelgulasch!
 Mahlzeit 🙂